AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 MSAL Node fires events are when the cache is accessed, apps can choose whether to serialize or deserialize the cache.
 This often constitutes two actions:

 1. Deserialize the cache from disk to MSAL's memory before accessing the cache
-2. If the cache in memory has changed, serialize the cache
+2. If the cache in memory has changed, serialize the cache back

 For that, MSAL accepts a custom cache plugin in [configuration](./configuration.md).
 This should implement [ICachePlugin](https://azuread.github.io/microsoft-authentication-library-for-js/ref/interfaces/_azure_msal_common.icacheplugin.html):